AnalogCyan/DoR/README.md

 ## Live Instance

-A live instance of the DNS-over-RNG server is currently hosted on my server.
-You can connect to this server and experience the random browsing effect by configuring your DNS settings to use the following server:
+I was planning on hosting a live instance of the DNS-over-RNG server for demonstration, but have run into some issues doing so.
+If anyone knows the best way to host something like this, please let me know!

+If anyone spins up their own instance, please feel free to submit a pull request adding it to the list of instances below.

 DNS Server: `placeholder-addr`